Smart Sanctions: Targeting Economic Statecraft

 Learning from the Sanctions Decade

-By George A. Lopez and David Cortright
+By George A. Lopez, David Cortright

 Journal article — Summer 2000